mzks/macos_root_geant4_binaries/README.md

-MacOS ROOT and Geant4 binaries
+MacOS ROOT and Geant4 binaries for github action